GPT-5.2 ProBatch 2

 That is not a platitude for him; it’s an algorithm:

-• Need a sharp switch between old and new synthesis to prove messenger RNA rides on old ribosomes?
+• Need a sharp switch between old and new synthesis to prove messenger rides on old ribosomes?

-• Need a whole-animal wiring diagram and mutant-to-structure mapping?
+• Need a whole-animal and mutant-to-structure mapping?

 This is how he “surveys the infinite space of possible experiments”: he first constrains the space by picking the organism/system that makes the decisive experiment cheap and high-signal.

-In information-gain terms: changing the organism is like changing the measurement channel—often it improves signal-to-noise by orders of magnitude, which dominates everything else.
+In terms: changing the organism is like changing the measurement channel—often it improves signal-to-noise by orders of magnitude, which dominates everything else.

 6) He designs “definitive” experiments that create large likelihood ratios (not just “suggestive” results)